retrixe/octyne/README.md

 ## Configuration

 Octyne depends on two files in the same directory to get configuration from.
+Note that Octyne refers to apps as "servers" in the config and API for legacy reasons (due to originally being targeted towards web servers and Minecraft servers).

 ### config.json